jigoshop/jigoshop/readme.txt

 * The mod_rewrite Apache module (for permalinks)
 * fsockopen support (for payment gateway IPN access)
 * We recommend a Linux based server rather than a Windows server (Windows servers can have PHP configuration problems, especially with mail).

-= Coming soon: Jigoshop Premium =

-An advanced version of Jigoshop offering additional features and access to dedicated support

 == Installation ==